Car Insurance For Teen & Young Drivers Of 2022

 In most cases, drivers who are considered to be “safe” will pay lower rates than drivers who are considered to be “less safe.”
 Black box insurance is going to be the ideal choice for young drivers who are careful behind the wheel, despite the fact that many young people are opposed to it because they believe it will be used to spy on them.

-There are Car Insurance companies that focus specifically on providing coverage for young drivers.
+There are the general car insurance companies that focus specifically on providing coverage for young drivers.
 One of the companies that has been around the longest, Marmalade, provides a specialised named-young-driver insurance policy.
 It provides a telematics policy for driving a parent’s or grandparent’s car (a tag and an app identify who’s driving), and it also offers a telematics policy for young drivers to use in their own car when they are the primary driver.

 6 Best Cheapest Car Insurance for Teens and Young Drivers